 The life of an artist can be a financially precarious one.
 You might be spending a big chunk of your own personal money buying supplies, traveling for research and then to show your work, or hiring outside help with funds out of your pocket to realize your vision.
+You might spend your time applying for grants and other funding opportunities without knowing if they are going to come to fruition.
 You might never see that money come back in the form of sales, royalties, or freelance jobs.
 And in case of emergency, artists are hard-hit.

 As we’ve seen in the fallout from the COVID-19 pandemic, when an emergency happens and planned contracts or shows fall through, there aren’t real safety nets for artists.
 There are very few formal mechanisms to support creatives and freelancers in an economic crisis, even though art has been more crucial than ever in the age of social distancing.

 We’ve seen tremendous and inspiring work to support artists in emergency.
 We’ve seen emergency grants, mutual aid funds, and spontaneous organizations of artists sharing resources and supporting each other.
 But we know that that isn’t enough.

 To paraphrase the Freelance Artist Resource Producing Collective, the first step is triage and the second step is transformation.
 It’s clear that the current structures of power aren’t interested in protecting artists, creatives, and working-class people.
 While we struggle for broader political change, we also need to build structures of solidarity amongst ourselves.
 We need to re-imagine our relationships to other artists so that we can build more stable, collective structures to support our work.
 One path forward is artist co-ops.